ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.1.2 ***
+- FIX: Fixed wrong condition check in STM32 PWM driver (bug 3041414) (backported in 2.0.3).
 - FIX: Corrupted IRQ stack in Cortex-Mx port (bug 3041117)(backported to 2.0.3).
 - FIX: Fixed a documentation error regarding the ADC driver function adcStartConversion() (bug 3039890)(backported to 2.0.3).
+- NEW: Added more compile-time checks to the various STM32 device drivers.
 - NEW: Added a simple STM32 ADC demo under ./testhal/STM32/ADC.
 - NEW: Added a simple STM32 CAN demo under ./testhal/STM32/CAN.
 - NEW: Added a simple STM32 PWM demo under ./testhal/STM32/PWM.